Stocks slip after China says exports fell in December

 PG&E was valued at about $25 billion in November, when reports indicated that PG&E had a power outage around the time and place the deadly Camp Fire began.
 That blaze killed at least 86 people.

 ALL MINE: Newmont Mining will buy Canada's Goldcorp for $10 billion, creating the world's biggest gold miner.
 Miners are consolidating as gold becomes more expensive to procure.
 Barrick Gold said it would by Randgold for more than $6 billion four months ago.
-Newmont fell 6 percent to $32.79 and Goldcorp stock jumped 11.4 percent in Toronto.
+Goldcorp rallied 7.9 percent to $10.46 while Newmont fell 8 percent to $32.09.

 EXTRA, EXTRA: Gannett, the publisher of USA Today, got a $1.36 billion takeover bid from a media group with a history of taking over struggling newspapers and slashing costs.
 MNG Enterprises, better known as Digital First Media, disclosed its offer to Gannett Monday.
 Gannett said will review the proposal, which values it at $12 per share.